goharbor/harbor/docs/installation_guide_ova.md

  * **Harbor Admin Password**: Change it in Harbor admin portal.
  * **Root Password of Virtual Appliance**: Change it by logging in the virtual appliance and doing it in the Linux operating system.
  * **MySQL Root Password**: Change it by logging in the virtual appliance and doing it in the Linux operating system.
  * **Networking Properties**: Visit `https://harbor_ip_address:5480`, log in with root/password of your virtual appliance and modify networking properties.
-Be sure to reboot the system after modification to ensure Harbor's self-signed certificate gets updated.
+Reboot the system after modification to ensure Harbor's self-signed certificate gets updated.